lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

       content: https://lazarkulasevic.github.io/blog/preprocessing-css-generate-utility-classes-using-sass/featured.png
 ---

 When it comes to styling, you know what I really like?
 Utility classes!
-All the boring stuff about styling such as spacing, coloring, text formatting, etc. can be easily handled by simply using a utility class (`m-sm` – margin small, `color-primary`, `font-lg` – font-size large).
+All the boring stuff about styling such as spacing, coloring, text formatting, etc. can be easily handled by using a utility class (e.g., `m-sm` – margin small, `color-primary`, `font-lg` – font-size large).
+As it turned out, I'm not the sole fan of this approach to CSS architecture.
+There are lots of devs out there preferring small and single-purpose classes than large semantic ones.
+This movement in front-end is named _Atomic CSS_, and it is gaining on velocity as we speak.

 Including these in your project can be easily done by including a CSS library such as Bootstrap, TailwindCSS or any other that provides utility classes out of the box.
-However, from my perspective, this approach is not recommended when you just want to use utilities, because they usually come as a *secondary feature*.
-You will end up installing the whole package with all its components and features and use only a fraction.
+However, from my perspective, this approach is not recommended when you just want to use spacing helpers, because they usually come as a _secondary feature_.
+You will end up installing the whole package with all its components and features and use only a small fraction.
 This may produce a negative effect to your bundle size and app performance accordingly.

 Since we are going to write our own utility classes, we now have the power to dictate the nomenclature.
 However, I wouldn't get too creative about these, because the name should be as short as possible, uniform and yet intuitive enough to be easily memorable.